 Check out our Front of House, Backstage, Scene Shop and Administrative volunteer opportunities below.
 Then let us know you’re intersted by calling (402) 553-4890 or filling out our Volunteer Interest Form!

-For most patrons of the Playhouse, it is the “out front” volunteers with whom they have the most frequent or direct contact.
+For most patrons of the Omaha Community Playhouse, it is the Front-of-House volunteers with whom they have the most frequent or direct contact.
 Volunteers augment our professional staff to help us meet our objective of making every patron’s theatre-going experience a pleasant one.
+Front-of-House volunteers serve in three main areas as follows:

 Box Office Representatives/Hosts

 Beginning an hour before each performance, volunteers (called “Hosts”) are stationed at the Box Office windows to hand out “will call” tickets (tickets held at the theatre for pickup on performance night) and distribute audio headsets.
+Hosts also assist Box Office staff elsewhere as needed.

 Ushers